yanidruffy/urban-odyssey/README.md

 ### Color Scheme

-To maintain simplicity and a minimalist aesthetic, he primary color scheme for the site is black and white.
+To maintain simplicity and a minimalist aesthetic, the primary color scheme for the site is black and white.
 I also used Bootstrap’s default colors to maintain consistency with the design patterns.
 These colors help to create a clean interface and incorporating an urban vibe.

 <details>
 <summary><strong>Color Palette</strong></summary>